55+ Resources for Supporting Immigrant and Refugee Communities

 Created by Legal Aid at Work, this program is designed to protect the employment rights of undocumented workers as well as workers who may face discrimination based on their ethnicity or country of origin.
 The program offers a Language Rights Helpline, detailed fact sheets with legal information, and sample letters for workers who would like to communicate with their employers about workplace rights.

-This guide from Welcoming America provides local leaders with strategies on how to create policies related to workforce development, entrepreneurship, agriculture, and home ownership that can create an inclusive economy.
+This guide from Welcoming America provides local leaders with strategies for creating policies related to workforce development, entrepreneurship, agriculture, and homeownership that can foster an inclusive economy.

 U.S. Department of Justice: Immigrant and Employee Rights Section